psakar/update-xml-file-maven-plugin/README.md

-# Update Pom
+# Update xml file
-Update Pom is a Maven plugin that updates the properties of a Pom file based on others Pom files.
+Update xml file is a Maven plugin that updates the text values in xml file based on provided values or values in anothers xml files.
+What should be updated from where can be stored in configuration file

 ## Installation